After three years in Japan, I’m finally settled back in the U.S. and absolutely thrilled to be once again hosting photography retreats.

 an intimate look into Deb Schwedhelm’s photography and processes

-REGISTRATION: To register, please complete THIS FORM.
-An invoice will be emailed to you for $500 non-refundable deposit payment.
+REGISTRATION: To register, please COMPLETE THIS FORM.
+An invoice will be emailed to you for a $500 non-refundable deposit payment.
 Registration is not complete until both registration form and deposit are received.
-A second payment of $500 is due on 01 February and remaining $500 balance will be invoiced on 01 April.
+A second payment of $500 is due on February 1st and remaining $500 balance will be invoiced on April 1st.
 If for any reason, you cannot attend the retreat, you can sell your seat.
 All payments are non-refundable.

 QUESTIONS: Feel free to CONTACT ME with any questions you may have.